KyleZrey/house-price-prediction/README.md

 # house-price-prediction
-Housing price prediction using polynomial regression.
+Housing price prediction using polynomial regression, a machine learning model.
 Made with Jupyter Notebook, scikit-learn, Pandas, Numpy, and Seaborn